Connect with us

 Summary

-Consumers are firmly in control of their buying journeys, and businesses are delving deeper into understanding more about their customers’ relevant and thriving preferences.
+Consumers are firmly in control of their buying journeys, and businesses are delving deeper into understanding their customers’ relevant and thriving preferences.
 Marketers keen to prove their worth need to show their expertise in being part of buyers’ journeys.